Hannalysis/100DaysOfCode/README.md

 --- Day 77 ---
 2025-01-10

-Today was finishing up our hackathon, and presentation day!
+Today, was our team finishing up our hackathon, and presentation day!

 We managed to write successful RESTful Get (SELECT) and Post (INSERT INTO) API requests, with the appropriate status code responses for each table typing.
 After the day, I spent the evening finishing up the post day tasks; ready for the weekend prep work, and hopefully more work on my own project.